Last updated October 13, 2021

 Out & About

-Hotels have been opened for tourists since the beginning of July, with parameters in place like temperature checks when you check in.
-Tour agencies are also following safety and protocols like maintaining 50% capacity on snorkel tours and other island adventures.
-Public transportation is running, just at reduced capacity with adjusted schedules.
-Plan on respecting the maximum group size (10).
+Hotels have been opened for tourists since the beginning of July 2020, with parameters in place like temperature checks when you check in.
+Tour agencies are also following safety measures and protocols like maintaining 50% capacity on snorkel tours and other island adventures.
+Public transportation is running, just at reduced capacity with adjusted schedules (but as a reminder, volunteers will be using private forms of public transportation).

 It is mandatory to continue social distancing and wear face masks in all public spaces, such as banks, supermarkets and offices, etc.

 There are a few things that have restricted hours or reduced capacity, but the island adventures you love are all open for tourism.
 Resorts are open, the Treehouse Village is open, adventures around Jarabacoa are all a go, and so are both 27 Waterfalls and Dudu Lagoon.
 Nearby beaches that ILP volunteers love are open, so look forward to hanging out on Sosua, Costambar, Puerto Plata, Playa Alicia, and more.

 Typically, ILP volunteers have so much to explore in the Dominican Republic they don’t leave the country.
 Some island hopping to other countries might be a possibility, but we think you’d rather find your favorite local beach, go horseback riding to waterfalls, spend Saturdays snorkeling and trek through the jungle — all of that (and more) can be done without ever leaving the DR.

 Can I still apply for the Dominican Republic?

 Absolutely!
-We’re so thrilled to have volunteers here for the past couple of semesters.
-If you’re looking to apply for Fall 2021 or even semesters in 2022, now is a great time for that too!
+We’re so thrilled to have volunteers here for the past few semesters.
+If you’re looking to apply for Spring 2022 or other semesters in 2022 (or even for Spring 2023), now is a great time for that too!
 We’d recommend applying ASAP to help you get a spot in this country (it’s a popular one).

 We are so excited for volunteers to be back in the Dominican Republic!